Sisyphus Productions Presents

 Eliza Fox

-Over the years, I performed in, shot, wrote and produced several short films including The Gods Looked Down and Laughed, Interior Latex, Fart Perfume, The Communicators, three narrative features Buffalo Bill’s Defunct, Marrow, The Things We Tell the Ones We Love, and now a feature documentary — What the Hell Happened.
+Over the years, I’ve performed in, shot, written, directed and produced several short films, including The Gods Looked Down and Laughed, Interior Latex, Fart Perfume, and The Communicators, some of which is used as archival video in this film.
+I’ve also worked on three narrative features — Buffalo Bill’s Defunct, Marrow, and The Things We Tell the Ones We Love — and now, a feature documentary: What the Hell Happened.
+Our films have played Seattle International Film Festival, Portland Film Festival, Cinequest, Italian TV RAI Uno, The Smithsonian Institute and won a Judges Award at the NW Film and Video Festival from Simpson’s creator Matt Groening.
 Full filmography at IMDB.

 Photo of Eliza Fox